-Our staff understand that, even where peer on peer abuse is not being reported, it does not mean it's not happening
+Our staff understand that, even where Child on Child abuse is not being reported, it does not mean it's not happening

-17 Sexual violence and sexual harassment between children in schools/sexually harmful behaviours Hillside High School follows the DfE's advice about sexual violence and sexual harassment between children in schools and colleges Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (2021).
+17. Sexual violence and sexual harassment between children in schools/sexually harmful behaviours

+Hillside High School follows the DfE's advice about sexual violence and sexual harassment between children in schools Sexual Violence and Sexual Harassment Between Children in Schools (2021).